Mumbai, Maharashtra, India

-Sara Hylton is currently based between Brooklyn, New York and New Delhi, India and covers women's issues and human rights.
+Sara Hylton is currently based between Mumbai, India and Brooklyn, New York.
+Her work focuses on women, conflict, and migration.
 Sara's principal medium is the portrait; resilience, humanity, and the quiet beauty in everyday life guides her work and the stories she covers.

 Sara completed a post-graduate certificate in Photojournalism and Documentary Photography from the International Center of Photography and also holds a Master of Arts in International Conflict Studies from Kings College London.